rodrigomasiniai/GenAIChatIniciante/README.md

 ### Domains

-Setting domains/topics is a core componenent of the chatbot as it performs better if the data is structured specifically as a single domain.
-Having domains will also help the bot to remember the context when asking questions.
+Setting domains/topics is a core component of the chatbot as it performs better if the data is structured as a single domain, because it will help the bot to remember the context behind the data when asking questions.

 ### Question answering